- Call 1-800-448-0440

 If a person has been sexually assaulted, they should get tested for HIV as soon as possible after the assault.
 Post-exposure prophylaxis (PEP) can also be considered.
 PEP involves taking antiretroviral (ARV) medicines very soon after a possible exposure to HIV to prevent becoming infected with HIV.
 To learn more, read the AIDSinfo fact sheet on PEP.

 CDC recommends that all pregnant women get tested for HIV as early as possible during each pregnancy.
 Women who are planning to get pregnant should also get tested.

 Women with HIV take HIV medicines during pregnancy and childbirth to reduce the risk of mother-to-child transmission of HIV.
 HIV medicines used as recommended during pregnancy can reduce the risk of mother-to-child transmission of HIV to less than 1%.
 For more information, read the AIDSinfo fact sheet on Preventing Mother-to-Child Transmission of HIV.

-The first test is a home collection kit, which involves pricking the finger for a blood sample, sending the sample to a lab for testing, and then calling the lab for results as early as the next business day.
-If the result is positive for HIV, the lab testing includes a follow-up test to confirm the initial HIV-positive test result.
-Test results include the follow-up test.
+The Home Access HIV-1 Test System is a home collection kit, which involves pricking the finger for a blood sample, sending the sample to a lab for testing, and then calling the lab for results as early as the next business day.
+If the result is positive for HIV, the lab will do a follow-up test on the same blood sample to confirm the initial HIV-positive test result.

-The other approved home use test comes with a test stick and a tube with a testing solution.
+The OraQuick In-Home HIV Test comes with a test stick and a tube with a testing solution.
 The test stick is used to swab the gums to get a sample of oral fluids.
 To get results, the test stick is inserted into the test tube.
 Test results are ready in 20 minutes.
 A positive result on this home HIV test must always be confirmed by additional HIV testing performed in a health care setting.